-To reproduce the following sequence, note that the MAC address FS\BTMAC of every module is different.
-Thus it has to be replaced in the example commands below.
+To reproduce the following sequence, note that, the FS\BTMAC of every module is different, thus it has to be replaced it in the commands below.
 In addition, the checksum has to be adjusted, when adapting any command.
-The command structure and checksum calculation is described in chapter 7.
+The command structure and checksum calculation is described in chapter 8.